Carson-Ray/indieProject/timeLog.md

 in AWS.
 Overall I feel comfortable with the concepts, just need to keep practicing and implementing them in the indie project.

+#### Week 07

+7 Hours worked

+This week went fairly well, especially considering I had not yet implemented any of the exercises within my indie-project prior to this week.
+I spent a good amount of time working on the second checkpoint for the project, and feel pretty good about how it turned out.
+I was able to implement two Dao classes and have them fully unit tested and ready to go with my database.
+I feel a lot better now about where I am with the project, and feel that I will now be able to more easily move forward on implementing new features into it.